Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Score Transformed Hotelling-Type Tests Based on Optimal Transport

 Next, we consider the class of multivariate elliptically symmetric distributions.
 To be precise, $\bX$ has an elliptically symmetric distribution if there exists $\bt\in\R^d$, a positive definite $d\times d$ matrix $\Sigma$, and a function $\underline{f}(\cdot):\R^+\to\R^+$ such that the density $f_1$ of $\bm X$ satisfies:

-In the following, we will denote by $\fel$ the class of $d$-dimensional elliptically symmetric distributions satisfying some regularity conditions (see~\cref{sec:pfareell} in the Appendix for details) with location parameter $\bt$ and a positive definite matrix $\Sigma$, both unknown.
+In the following, we will denote by $\fel$ the class of $d$-dimensional elliptically symmetric distributions satisfying some regularity conditions (see~\cref{sec:pfareell} for details) with location parameter $\bt$ and a positive definite matrix $\Sigma$, both unknown.
+Elliptically symmetric distributions form a rich class of multivariate probability measures which includes the spherical uniform, multivariate Gaussian, $t$, and logistic distributions among others.
+This class of distributions has attracted a lot of attention in statistical theory (see~\cite{Chmielewski1981,frahm2004generalized} and the references therein for a review) and applications such as in graphical modeling~\cite{Vogel2011}, mathematical finance~\cite{hodgson2002testing}, etc.

-\begin{theorem}[Elliptically symmetric case] Suppose condition \eqref{eq:empgrid} and Assumption \eqref{eq:nullrhas} hold.
+\begin{theorem}[Elliptically symmetric case] Suppose condition \eqref{eq:empgrid} and assumption \eqref{eq:nullrhas} hold.
 Then the following conclusions hold for the hypothesis testing problem \eqref{eq:twosamloc} in the usual asymptotic regime~\eqref{eq:usual}: \begin{enumerate} \item[$(1)$] When the ERD is the spherical uniform with $\bJ(\mx)=\mx$ and $\nu\ =$ spherical uniform,